groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/dng-to-pot.md

         - icon: "far fa-file-DNG"
           title: " About DNG File Format"
           content: |
             DNG is a digital camera image format used for the storage of raw files.
 It has been developed by Adobe in September 2004.
 It was basically developed for digital photography.
 DNG is an extension of TIFF/EP standard format and uses metadata significantly.
 In order to manipulate raw data from digital cameras with ease of flexibility and artistic control, photographers opt camera raw files.
-JPEG and TIFF formats store images that are processed by the camera, therefore not much room for alteration is available in such formats.

           link: "https://docs.fileformat.com/image/dng/"

     format:
         # format loop
-        - icon: "far fa-file-POT"
+        - icon: "far fa-file-powerpoint"
           title: " About POT File Format"
           content: |
             Files with .POT extension represent Microsoft PowerPoint template files created by PowerPoint 97-2003 versions.
 Files created with these versions of Microsoft PowerPoint are in binary format as compared to those created in Office OpenXML file formats using the higher versions of PowerPoint.
-The files, hence, generated can be used to create presentations that have same layout and other settings required to be applied to new files.
-These settings can include styles, backgrounds, colour palette, fonts and defaults.
-Such files are generated in order to create ready-to-use template files for official use.
+The files, hence, generated can be used to create presentations that have the same layout and other settings required to be applied to new files.
+These settings can include styles, backgrounds, color palettes, fonts, and defaults.

           link: "https://docs.fileformat.com/presentation/pot/"